-When facts

-not otherwise

-relevant become relevant
+When facts not otherwise relevant become relevant

-- 13. Facts not otherwise relevant are relevant- - (a) if they are inconsistent with any fact in issue or relevant fact; or - (b) if by themselves or in connection with other facts they make the existence or non-existence of any fact in issue or relevant fact highly probable or improbable.
+- 13. Facts not otherwise relevant are relevant- - (a) if they are inconsistent with any become fact in issue or relevant fact; or - (b) if by themselves or in connection with other facts they make the existence or non-existence of any fact in issue or relevant fact highly probable or improbable.

-In suits for damages, facts tending to enable court to determine amounts which are relevant 14.
-Suits in which damages are claimed, any fact which will enable the court to determine the amount of damages which ought to be awarded is relevant.
+In suits for damages, facts tending to enable court to determine amount which 14.
+In suits in which damages are claimed, any fact which will enable the court to determine the amount of damages which ought to be awarded is relevant.